 FHA mortgages entice lenders to originate and fund the loan since underwriting standards are slightly less stringent than a conventional loan.

 However, when a home financed by an FHA loan goes into foreclosure, HUD reimburses the original lender for the outstanding loan balance.
 HUD then takes over ownership and sells it to compensate for the cost it paid to the lender.

 The Process of Buying a HUD Home

 When a regular home is listed for sale, the seller works with their real estate agent to come up with a price based on comparable houses in the area.

 When a HUD home is put on the market, it goes through an appraisal process to determine its fair market value.
-The list price also takes into account any necessary repairs that are needed in the home.
+The list price also considers any necessary repairs that are needed in the home.

 The HUD Bidding System

 With a normal listing, you’d tour the house and make an offer to the seller via your respective real estate agents.
 It specifically helps to work with an agent who has experience with HUD homes, but it’s not necessary.

 While you still tour HUD homes with your real estate agent, the offer process is entirely different.
 Rather than making a traditional offer, you place a bid.
 If your agent is registered with HUD, they can submit the bid online for you.